 Scott has also advised numerous companies and boards of directors in defending against activist hedge funds, including Air Methods, ARIAD Pharmaceuticals, Avon, Barnes & Noble, BHP Billiton, Cameron International, Cheniere Energy, Chico’s FAS, Gannett, Harris Corporation, Helix Energy, Hertz, Hologic, Honeywell, Jones Apparel, King Pharmaceuticals, Mylan, NCR, Par Pharmaceuticals, Qualcomm, Randstad Holdings, Sara Lee, Starwood Hotels, Web.com and Xerox.

-Scott B. Luftglass is a litigation partner resident in the New York Office.
-His practice focuses on representing corporations, boards of directors, special committees, financial advisors, senior management, and private equity funds in connection with corporate governance matters, significant corporate transactions, hostile and friendly takeovers, shareholder and derivative litigation, and crisis management.
-Mr. Luftglass also represents clients in complex civil litigation, internal investigations, and regulatory matters.
+Scott B. Luftglass is the Co-Head of Fried Frank’s Securities and Shareholder Litigation Practice.
+His practice focuses on representing corporations, boards of directors, special committees, financial advisors, senior management, and private equity funds in connection with securities litigation, corporate governance matters, significant corporate transactions, hostile and friendly takeovers, shareholder and derivative litigation, activism defense, and crisis management.
+Mr. Luftglass also has extensive experience litigating matters under the federal securities laws, including 10b-5 stock-drop litigation.

-Mr. Luftglass is a frequent speaker and participant at conferences and panels focused on mergers and acquisitions and corporate governance.
-He has been a repeat panelist at the Tulane University Law School Annual Corporate Law Institute and a guest lecturer on mergers and acquisitions and litigation at Yale Law School, the University of Pennsylvania Law School, and Boston College.
+Mr. Luftglass is a frequent speaker and participant at conferences and panels focused on mergers and acquisitions, corporate governance, and the federal securities laws.
+He has been a regular panelist at the Tulane University Law School Annual Corporate Law Institute, Harvard Law School Corporate Governance Roundtable, and PLI's Delaware Law Developments Seminar.
+He has also been a guest lecturer on mergers and acquisitions and litigation at Yale Law School, the University of Pennsylvania Law School, and Boston College.

 Mr. Luftglass serves on the Board of Advisors for the NYU Law Institute for Corporate Governance and Finance and on the Board of Advisors for the Penn Law Institute for Law and Economics.